-DETERMINATION: The facility provides each resident, even those with disabilities (including residents who are deaf or hard of hearing, those who are blind or have low vision, or those who have intellectual, psychiatric, or speech disabilities), with equal opportunity to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.
-The agency provides for and, the facility staff take reasonable steps to ensure, meaningful access to all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment to residents who are limited English proficient, including steps to provide interpreters who can interpret effectively, accurately, and impartially, both receptively and expressively, using any necessary specialized vocabulary.

-This is accomplished by having staff who are trained and certified translators in the predominate languages at the facility.
-Further, all staff and residents affirmed that staff do not rely on resident interpreters, resident readers, or other types of resident assistants except in limited exigent circumstances.
-Thus, it was determined that the Facility meets this Standard.
+RATIONALE: The facility provides each resident, even those with disabilities (including residents who are deaf or hard of hearing, those who are blind or have low vision or those who have intellectual, psychiatric, or speech disabilities), with equal opportunity to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.
+The agency provides for, and the facility staff takes reasonable steps to ensure meaningful access to all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment to residents who are limited English proficient, including steps to provide interpreters who can interpret effectively, accurately, and impartially, both receptively and expressively, using any necessary specialized vocabulary.
+This is accomplished by having access to trained and certified translators in the predominant languages at the facility.
+Further, all staff and residents affirmed that staff does not rely on resident interpreters, resident readers, or other types of resident assistants except in limited exigent circumstances.